mail2ganeshcse/keycloak-gerrit-saml-provider/README.md

   $ cd keycloak/docker-compose-examples
   $ docker-compose -f keycloak-postgres.yml up
 ```
-2. To Disable HTTPS/SSL on Keycloak follow the below steps on DB
+2. To Disable HTTPS/SSL on Keycloak follow the below steps

   Connect to the docker container
   docker exec -it postgres /bin/sh
   and then execute
   psql -U keycloak -d keycloak
   keycloak=# select * from realm;
   In realm table, ssl_required is EXTERNAL by default.
 Set it to NONE
   keycloak=# update realm set ssl_required='NONE';
   exit from the container and restart keycloak (must)

 3. Login to Keycloak using admin/Pa55w0rd credentials and import keycloak
 [json file](../master/resources/keycloak-gerrit-client-export.json).